szw/vim-kompleter/README.md

 keywords with Unicode characters, like _żaba_ (a frog in Polish) or _Gdańsk_ (a city name).
 If you have Vim compiled with Ruby 1.9 or greater it should even differentiate correctly upper and lower case characters.
 For example if you complete _ż_ you get candidates like _żaba_ but not _Żory_ (another city).
-Ruby 1.8.7 is a bit dumb here, but anyways Unicode works quite nice, isn't it? :)
+Ruby 1.8.7 is a bit dumb with this, but anyways Unicode works even here and that's quite nice, isn't it? :)

 Self-Promotion